joshuadschoep/schoepproject-com/.github/pull_request_template.md

 ## What is this PR and why do we need it?

-_Describe the problem or feature in addition to a reference to the Jira issue._
+_Describe the problem or feature._

 #### Pre-Merge Checklist (if applicable)